emipa606/DrugResponse/README.md

 # Mod Compatibility
  *** subject to conversion ***

-Fairly open to "all" drug mods, with some additional patching required to identify purposeful pain relief drugs.
+Fairly open to &quot;all&quot; drug mods, with some additional patching required to identify purposeful pain relief drugs.
 This has been identified in the notes above for how mod developers can apply native support.

 The following mods (in addition to vanilla) have however been patched: